-Core Requirements (19 credits) English Language Arts 4 credits English 9 English 10 English 11 English 12 or English 12 DC or Transition English Language Arts for Seniors An AP® English course may be substituted for any of the above courses.
+Core Requirements ( Core Requirements (19 credits) English Language Arts 4 credits English 9 English 10 English 11 English 12 or English 12 CR or Transition English Language Arts for Seniors An AP® English course may be substituted for any of the above courses.
 Mathematics 4 credits Algebra I Geometry Algebra II Pre-Calculus, Applied Statistics, or Transition Mathematics for Seniors or any other fourth course option such as Advanced Mathematical Modeling An AP® Mathematics course may be substituted for an equivalent course or any fourth course option.
 John Marshall requires 4 credits of mathematics and AT LEAST 3 consecutive years of high school credits in mathematics.
-Science 3 credits Earth and Space Science (Grade 9) Biology (Grade 10) One additional lab science course or AP® science course Social Studies 4 credits World Studies (Grade 9) or an AP® Social Studies course United States Studies (Grade 10) or an AP® Social Studies course Contemporary Studies or an AP® Social Studies course Civics for the Next Generation or AP® Government and Politics.
+Science 3 credits Earth and Space Science (Grade 9) Biology (Grade 10) One additional lab science course or AP® science course

+Social Studies 4 credits World Studies (Grade 9) or an AP® Social Studies course United States Studies (Grade 10) or an AP® Social Studies course Contemporary Studies or an AP® Social Studies course Civics for the Next Generation or AP® Government and Politics.
 Physical Education 1 credit Physical Education 9-12 (WV Education Information System [hereinafter WVEIS course 6609]).
 At least 50 percent of class time for physical education should be spent in moderate to vigorous-intensity physical activity.
 Physical Education credit can also be earned through participation in SSAC sanctioned sports.
 Health 1 credit Health 9-12 (WVEIS course 6909) The Arts 1 credit Personal Finance 1 credit Beginning with the 2024-2025 cohort, all students will be required to complete 1 credit of personal finance during the junior or senior year of high school.
+Graduation Requirements (5 5 personalized)

+Personalized Education Plan

+4 credits

-Graduation Requirements (5 perso nalized) Personalized Education Plan 4 credits Each student's PEP will identify course work for the four (4) credits that will lead directly to placement in entry-level, credit-bearing academic college courses, an industry-recognized certificate or license, or workforce training programs.
+Each student's PEP will identify course work for the four (4) credits that will lead directly to placement in entry-level, credit-bearing academic college courses, an industry-recognized certificate or license, or workforce training programs.
 Best practices encourage students to take at least 1 AP® and/or AC course with corresponding examination, a fourth Science credit, and 2 credits in one World Language, and/or four credits cumulating in acquisition of industry and recognized Career and Technical Education (hereinafter CTE) credential focused on career aspirations.

-Career and Technical Education (CTE) The four credits taken in a career and technical concentration must be consistent with those identified for WVDE approved career and technical programs of study.
+Career and Technical Education (CTE)\

+The four credits taken in a career and technical concentration must be consistent with those identified for WVDE approved career and technical programs of study.
 (Refer to W. Va.
 126CSR44M, Policy 2520.13: Common Core Content Standards for Career and Technical Education in West Virginia Schools.)
 Each career and technical concentration in a school shall provide students the opportunity to obtain an industry recognized credential as part of the instructional program when applicable.

 School systems wishing to offer a concentration outside of the state approved CTE concentrations, must have four related courses approved by the local board of educations.

-Approved WV Career Clusters: Agriculture, Food and Natural Resources Architecture and Construction Arts, A/V Technology and Communication Business Management and Administration Education and Training Government and Public Administration Health Sciences Hospitality and Tourism Human Services Information Technology Maintenance/Operations Manufacturing Marketing Science, Technology, Engineering and Mathematics Transportation, Distribution and Logistics Students with disabilities may earn 4 credits in Community Readiness Training recommended through an IEP Team as a personalized concentration.
-World Languages Communicating in a global society requires students to apply appropriate language strategies through embedded opportunities to explore and gain an understanding of the world around them.
-Undergraduate admission to West Virginia four-year colleges and universities include the completion of two units of the same world language.
-Electives 2 Credits The remaining graduation requirements are to be electives.
-When choosing electives, students should consult with their chosen postsecondary educational program to make sure the electives are acceptable.
+Approved WV Career Clusters

+Agriculture, Food and Natural Resources

+Architecture and Construction

+Arts, A/V Technology and Communication

+Business Management and Administration

+Education and Training

+Government and Public Administration

+Health Sciences

+Hospitality and Tourism

+Human Services

+Information Technology

+Maintenance/Operations

+Manufacturing

+Marketing

+Science, Technology, Engineering and Mathematics

+Transportation, Distribution and Logistics

+Students with disabilities may earn 4 credits in Community Readiness Training recommended through an IEP Team as a personalized concentration.